A Detailed Review of Pakistan’s Trademark Laws

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.

-When they appear in court, the defendant will be present either in person or represented by counsel, and they will usually be granted a set time, possibly extended to one month or longer, in order to file their defense in writing along with their defense to any applications that have been filed for interlocutory injunctions.
-The time frame allowed for filing a defense application for an interlocutory injunction is generally shorted.
-Once that defense has been filed with the court they will set a date for hearing the arguments and make a decision on the granting of the interlocutory injunction or the orders.
-Alongside this, the court will conduct its proceedings for the main suit ensuring that the defendant files their main defense.
+When they appear in court, the defendant will be present either in person or represented by counsel, and they will usually be granted a set time, possibly extended to one month or longer, in order to file their defence in writing along with their defence to any applications that have been filed for interlocutory injunctions.
+The time frame allowed for filing a defence application for an interlocutory injunction is generally shorted.
+Once that defence has been filed with the court they will set a date for hearing the arguments and make a decision on the granting of the interlocutory injunction or the orders.
+Alongside this, the court will conduct its proceedings for the main suit ensuring that the defendant files their main defence.

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.